imse440/imse440.github.io/syllabus/syllabus.md

 ## Tools and technologies

 Students will need access to
-- a computer running one of the following operating system: Windows, MacOS, Unix.
+- a computer running one of the following operating systems: Windows, MacOS, Unix.
 - internet access on the computer
 - a scientific calculator